-A sufficient number of parking spaces shall be reserved to accommodate Service Vehicles, State-owned Vehicles, motorcycles, Electric Vehicles, visitors, and to meet special needs as they arise.
-The Chancellor, through his/her delegated administrative officers, shall determine the precise location and status of reserved spaces.
-Reserved spaces for individuals or departments must receive approval from the Chancellor, through his/her delegated administrative officers.
+A sufficient number of parking spaces shall be reserved to accommodate Service Vehicles, State-owned Vehicles, Motorcycles, Electric Vehicles, visitors, and to meet special needs as they arise.
+The Chancellor, through his/her designee(s), shall determine the precise location and status of reserved spaces.
+Reserved spaces for individuals or departments must receive approval from the Chancellor, through his/her designee(s).
 The annual fee for reserved spaces shall be defined in Section 3-4 (Permit Fees, RS spaces).